Fall 2021 Final Exam

 Problem 10.7

 The new statistic that we used for this hypothesis test, the mean of the absolute differences in proportions, is in fact closely related to the total variation distance.
 Given two arrays of length three, array_1 and array_2, suppose we compute the mean of the absolute differences in proportions between array_1 and array_2 and store the result as madp.
 What value would we have to multiply madp by to obtain the total variation distance array_1 and array_2?
-Input your answer below, rounding to three decimal places.
+Give your answer as a number rounded to three decimal places.

 Answer: 1.5